Tennis betting: Spain’s raging bull Rafael Nadal a 6/4 shout to be Christmas No 1 in 2020

-It’s a crazy statistic, and the bookies are not sure there will be a changing of the guard anytime soon with Paddy Power going as short as 1/3 that ‘All 4 Slams in 2020 to be won by either Djokovic, Nadal or Federer’, and you could probably further improve those odds with a dutching calculator.
+It’s a crazy statistic, and the bookies are not sure there will be a changing of the guard anytime soon with Paddy Power going as short as 1/3 that ‘All 4 Slams in 2020 to be won by either Djokovic, Nadal or Federer’.

 Djokovic remains freakishly consistent having won 16 Grand Slam singles titles, five ATP Finals titles, 34 ATP Tour Masters 1000 titles and 13 ATP Tour 500 titles.
 The silky Serb had also held the No. 1 spot in the ATP rankings for a total of 275 weeks.

 He won five titles in 2019 including the Australian Open and Wimbledon.
 If you fancy his dominance to continue then he’s a 7/5 shout with Paddy Power to end his career having won more Grand Slam singles titles than Roger and Rafa.